nearform/mira/docs/quick-start/new-project/README.md

 ## Configure Mira
 Once you have Mira installed, you can invoke it via the `npx` command.
 For example, to view the built-in documentation run `npx mira docs`.
 This presents you with a local URL that you use in your browser.

+>Note: NPX is intended to be used with Mira being installed locally to >an application's node_modules directory.
+Mira relies on NPX to resolve >cross-platform issues.
+NPX will lookup node_modules/bin/mira and run that >command from your application directory.

 To configure Mira you need to create a default configuration file.
 You need your AWS account number and chosen deployment region information to hand.
 Run `npx mira init` to start the configuration wizard.
 Enter appropriate values when prompted to replace the sample values shown below:
 ```
 This utility will walk you through creating a default.json file.